Amanda Lee (actress)

 Amanda Lee Wai-man (born 4 October 1970) is a Hong Kong pop singer.

 Personal life

 Amanda Lee (李惠敏), born in Hong Kong, her ancestral hometown is Sanshui (三水) district, Foshan, China.

-In October 2013, Lee married her British boyfriend of three years, Serge Micallef, a jewellery businessman.
+In October 2013, Lee married her British boyfriend of three years, Serge Micallef, a banker at Bank of New York Mellon.
 Lyricist Wyman Wong stood in place of her father to walk her down the aisle.

 Career

 Amanda Lee once revealed on a TV show in her ancestral home in Sanshui District.
 When she was 15 years old, Lee participated in the SING Star Voice Singing Competition on a TVB Jade's program named Enjoy Yourself Tonight.
 She sang Anita Mui's songs in this competition and was then discovered by a famous singer-songwriter Anthony Lun Wing Leung.
 Lee started her singing career at the age of 17, which coincided with the Hong Kong music scene in the late 1980s.